 Governors State University recognizes that providing service to a diverse clientele over a wide geographic area requires significant levels of off-campus instruction.
 In support of its outreach efforts, the university offers a selection of degree and professional development courses at numerous locations in the Chicago Metropolitan area and the surrounding region.
-Sequences of courses from degree programs are offered at a number of off-campus teaching sites, including undergraduate Criminal Justice courses at Triton College and the Cook County Sheriff's Administration Building in Chicago.
-Sequences of courses at the master's degree level include Public Administration at Parkland Community College in Champaign and the James R. Thompson Center in Chicago, Political and Justice Studies at the Cook County Sheriff's Administration Building, Special Education at the Chicago Board of Education, and Addictions Studies (health science) at the Thompson Center.
+Sequences of courses from undergraduate degree programs are offered at off-campus teaching sites and online, including: Computer Science at Joliet Junior College, North Campus, Health Administration at the University of Chicago Hospital Academy, Communication Disorders at El Valor, and Business Administration at Kankakee Community College.

-For additional information about these and other regularly scheduled courses offered in the region, call the Division of Extended Learning at (708) 534-4099 or (800) 478-8478, or visit our web site: www.govst.edu/dxl.
+Sequences of courses at the master's level include Political and Justice Studies at Malcolm X College, Public Administration and Addictions Studies at James R. Thompson Center in Chicago, and Multicategorical Special Education at El Valor.
+For additional information about these and other regularly scheduled courses offered in the region, call the Division of Extended Learning at (708) 534-4099, (800) 478-8478, or visit our web site: www.govst.edu/dxl.